jongan69/Redbubble_Uploader/README.md

 # Redbubble_Uploader
-A Selenium ChromeDriver Script for automatically uploading art and memes alike to Redbubble stickers as merch
+A Selenium ChromeDriver Script for automatically uploading art and memes alike to Redbubble stickers as merch that also passes captcha

 # How to use